top of page

 Systematic cataloging of flora, fungi, avian activity, and ecological interactions to establish a long-term observational dataset.

-A community stewardship project featuring locally sourced foods, herbal teas, books, and wellness resources shared through a pass-it-forward model that encourages connection, reciprocity, and community resilience.
+A community stewardship project featuring locally sourced teas, books, and music shared through a pass-it-forward model that encourages connection, reciprocity, and community resilience.

 Koa Cloud Forest Conservancy logo symbol representing native forest stewardship, regeneration, and ecological resilience